lyndon025/playtested/src/content/article/2023-01-27-an-incredibly-good-deal-that-bundles-the-trilogy--hitman-world-of-assassination---first-i.md

 ---
-title: "An incredibly good deal that bundles the trilogy | HITMAN World of Assassination - First Impressions"
+author: lyndonguitar
+category: Review
-description: "HITMAN World of Assassination is a stealth-action sandbox game that puts us in the shoes of the genetically engineered clone named Agent 47, a highly skilled assassin working for an organization called the International Contract Agency.
-The whole premise is centered around Agent 47 taking different contracts across the globe, setting the stage for the different multinational sandbox levels that acts as our murder playground."
+description: HITMAN World of Assassination is a stealth-action sandbox game that puts us in the shoes of the genetically engineered clone named Agent 47, a highly skilled assassin working for an organization called the International Contract Agency.
+The whole premise is centered around Agent 47 taking different contracts across the globe, setting the stage for the different multinational sandbox levels that acts as our murder playground.
+featured: false
 pubDate: 2023-01-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "hitman-world-of-assassination"]
+tags:
-featured: false
+- taptap
+- hitman-world-of-assassination
-thumb: "/images/reviews/2023-01-27-an-incredibly-good-deal-that-bundles-the-trilogy--hitman-world-of-assassination---first-i-0.avif"
+thumb: /images/reviews/2023-01-27-an-incredibly-good-deal-that-bundles-the-trilogy--hitman-world-of-assassination---first-i-0.avif
+title: An incredibly good deal that bundles the trilogy | HITMAN World of Assassination
+  - First Impressions
 ---

 <div class="gallery">